 The discount rate utilized in valuing the defined benefit pension obligation is determined by matching the FTSE Pension Discount Curve to the expected benefit payout stream and determining a single equivalent discount rate.
-A 2.31% increase in the discount rate from December 31, 2021 to December 31, 2022 decreased the projected pension benefit obligation by \$13,245,940.
+The impact of the assumption changes identified in the tables above during 2023 resulted in an increase in the projected benefit obligation of \$1,811,010.